Typhoon1551/CS4120-final-project/README.md

 # CS4120-final-project

 ## Description
 This is a simple adventure game about a fish navigating sewers, featuring a complex environment and turn-based combat.
+The git can be found at: https://github.com/Typhoon1551/CS4120-final-project

+See releases for MacOS .pkg installer.

 ## Running
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management.
 In order to run the project: